-Within an hour of First Contact, terms had been set which stated that certain areas of the capital city where they spent all their time, were off limits and while Kathryn, Chakotay and even Tuvok had private reservations, they accepted the terms, deciding that the Prime Directive applied and that it was the Government's right, it being their planet, to lay down their law to any visitors.
-The fact that they had been promised anything they had asked for and more, could not be overlooked.
+Within an hour of First Contact, terms had been set which stated that certain areas of the capital city were off limits and while Kathryn, Chakotay and even Tuvok had private reservations, they accepted the terms, deciding that the Prime Directive applied and that it was the Government's right, it being their planet, to lay down their laws to any visitors.
+The fact that they'd been promised anything they'd asked for and more, could not be overlooked.
 In actual fact, Kathryn was so grateful, she would have accepted any conditions.

-Tonight she had spent some considerable time in the Prefect's presence, having been seated beside him during the meal and then dancing with him later in the evening.
-She had been aware of Chakotay watching her closely but deliberately ignored him, letting him know it.
-She gave the perfect performance of Captain, well apart from her crew and Garan had seemed pleased with the fact.
+Tonight she'd spent some considerable time in the Prefect's presence, having been seated beside him during the meal and then dancing with him later in the evening.
+She'd been aware of Chakotay watching her closely but deliberately ignored him, letting him know it.
+She gave the perfect performance of a captain, well apart from her crew and Garan had seemed pleased with the fact.
 She was open and friendly with the man but made sure he received no message he could misconstrue.

 When the evening had ended, Garan had leaned down and kissed her on the cheek, wishing her a good night and stating that he looked forward to their meeting the following morning.
 Nothing in his manner was out of place but when Kathryn saw Chakotay's face as they made their way back to the ship, she knew he'd have something to say about the evening.
 They were no sooner in the lift than he gave his opinion.